-The portfolio recorded a positive return for the quarter where the largest contributors to performance were the investments in Apple, Facebook and Lowe's.
+The portfolio recorded a positive return for the quarter where the largest contributors to performance were the investments in Apple and Facebook.

 Apple rose 24.5% over the quarter on a better-than-expected first-quarter update that showed iPhone popularity remains high as the installed base is growing at double-digit rates and the company is seeing record numbers of people switching from Android devices.
 Engagement with the IOS ecosystem is increasing as App store sales grew 43% in the quarter to an all-time high.
 Facebook increased 23.5% after fourth-quarter revenue exceeded expectations with 51% growth.
 Facebook's users and engagement is growing and this is being successfully monetised via advertising revenue, particularly via mobile.
-Lowe's climbed 16.1% after fourth-quarter results saw strong comparable store growth of 5%, driven by buoyant housing and home-improvement spending.

-Over the quarter, the stocks that detracted from returns included investments in Target, Tesco and Qualcomm.
+Over the quarter, a stock that detracted from returns included an investment in Tesco.

-Target declined 26.5% following the release of the company's fourth-quarter earnings that showed comparative sales were negative over the holiday period and the company's management announced significant downgrades to earnings expectations.
-This was due to implementation of a strategic initiatives that will entail resetting profitability to contend with a more competitive retail environment.
 Tesco fell 10.3% after the release of mixed trading statements from the company and the announcement of its intention to acquire UK-based food wholesaler Booker added to business complexity compared with the increased simplicity of recent years.
-Qualcomm slid 11.3% after Apple joined those launching legal action against the company based on claims of unfair royalty practices regarding its baseband chips.

-Movements in the S&P 500 and Stoxx Europe 600 indices and stocks are in local currency.
+Sources: Movements in the S&P 500 and Stoxx Europe 600 indices and stocks are in local currency.